 - Providing entrepreneurial solutions in response tothe predicted loss of up to 3,500 creatives’ workspaces in London in the coming 5 years

-- Partnering with like-minded organisations and businesses: Outset Contemporary Art Fund, Mayor of London, Second Home, Create London, PLP Architecture and Bolton & Quinn, in support of the Mayor of London‘s mission to protect affordable space for artists
+- Partnering with like-minded organisations and businesses: Outset Contemporary Art Fund, Second Home, Create London, PLP Architecture and Bolton & Quinn, in support of the Mayor of London‘s mission to protect affordable space for artists

 - Drawing resources from the property industry, from local authorities to landowners and private developers

 - Raising a multimillion pound fund through which to facilitate the acquisition of assets

 - Creating a ‘Creative Land Trust’ through which assets will be protected in perpetuity for use by artists and other creatives

 In 2014 the Mayor of London commissioned the Artists’ Workspace Study, which predicted the possible loss of up to 3,500 artists’ workspaces in the coming 5 years, with evidence that many artists are opting to move abroad to cities like Berlin, Dublin and Brussels.
 It is expected that losing these studios and the resulting depletion of dynamic, young talent in London will lead to a sterile and lacklustre city.
 Inevitably this will have knock-on effects for the creative industries, tourism, the quality of life in London, and reduce the pull factors of the UK business environment.